 “What are you looking at?”
 I demanded, my head still spinning from the fall.
 Then it dawned on me.
 “No, no, don’t even think about it, you little—”

 Too slow.
-It snatched the Cube out of my hand took off into the woods across the street.
+It snatched the Cube out of my hand and took off into the woods across the street.

 “Chicken biscuits!”
 I cursed, giving chase.
 McGus was going to skin me alive if I didn’t get it back.
 The raccoon clambered up a nearby tree, but the weight of the Cube slowed it down.
 I dove for it…